Crypt: Burial vaults

 In more modern terms, a crypt is most often a stone chambered burial vault used to store the deceased.
 Placing a corpse into a crypt can be called immurement, and is a method of final disposition, as an alternative to, for example, cremation.
-Crypts are usually found in cemeteries and under public religious buildings, such as churches or cathedrals, but are also occasionally found beneath mausolea or chapels on personal estates.
+Crypts are usually found in cemeteries and under public religious buildings, such as churches or cathedrals, but are also occasionally found beneath mausoleums or chapels on personal estates.
 Wealthy or prestigious families will often have a 'family crypt' or 'vault,' in which all members of the family are interred.
 Many royal families, for example, have vast crypts containing the bodies of dozens of former royalty.
 In some localities, an above ground crypt is more commonly called a mausoleum, which also refers to any elaborate building intended as a burial place, for any number of people.